 Actions that may affect the cassowary or its habitat (for example upgrading a road) have to be referred to the Commonwealth of Australia under the EPBC Act and reviewed against Significant impact guidelines for the endangered southern cassowary (Casuarius casuarius johnsonii) Wet Tropics population.

-A recovery plan has been prepared to ensure recovery of the southern cassowary and is set out in accordance with Part 13, Division 5 of the EPBC Act.
+A Recovery Plan for the Southern Cassowary has been prepared to ensure recovery of the southern cassowary and is set out in accordance with Part 13, Division 5 of the EPBC Act.

 The stated overall objective of the cassowary recovery plan is to ‘protect cassowaries, habitats and corridors from threats through better planning, monitoring and community involvement’.
 The recovery plan states the necessary actions required to protect important populations of cassowaries, as well as how to manage and reduce threatening processes.
 The recovery plan provides a planned and logical framework for key interest groups and government agencies to coordinate their work.
 The Cassowary Recovery Team coordinates implementation of the recovery plan.